About me

 My supervision

-I’ve mentored 35 master's and bachelor's students on a wide range of topics that extend beyond my own Ph.D. focus, such as artificial intelligence (AI) and innovation, hype, social entrepreneurship, and sustainability.
+I've successfully mentored 35 master's and bachelor's students to completion.
 Many of these students have engaged in thesis projects in collaboration with both the university and corporate partners, often leading to employment opportunities within the companies involved.
-Several of my students have also earned significant recognition, including a master's student who was named a top three finalist for the ASF Thesis Prize (€1500) in 2024.
+Some of my students have also earned significant recognition, including a master's student who was named a top three finalist for the ASF Thesis Prize (€1500) in 2024.
 Furthermore, two of my master's students were finalists for the George Molenkamp Sustainability Thesis Award (€1000) in both 2022 and 2023, sponsored by KPMG and the University of Amsterdam.
 For more details on the theses, you can visit here.

 My background

-I earned both my master's degree in Economics, Finance and International Integration and my bachelor's degree in Economics from the University of Pavia, Department of Economics and Management.
-My master's thesis, entitled "Empirical Testing of One-Factor Capital Asset Pricing Model and Arbitrage Pricing Theory: Evidence from the Italian Stock Market", was supervised by Enrico Cotta Ramusino.
-During my studies, I worked as a private tutor in Mathematics and Physics, an academic tutor, a student guidance counsellor, and an assistant in the university's secretarial office.
+I earned my PhD in Economics and Business from the University of Amsterdam.
+My doctoral thesis, entitled “Emerging Fields: Their Strategic Implications and Identification”, was supervised by Nachoem Wijnberg, Balazs Szatmari, and Jonathan Sitruk.
+I also hold a master’s degree in Economics, Finance, and International Integration, as well as a bachelor’s degree in Economics, both from the Department of Economics and Management at the University of Pavia.
+My master’s thesis, entitled “Empirical Testing of the One-Factor Capital Asset Pricing Model and Arbitrage Pricing Theory: Evidence from the Italian Stock Market”, was supervised by Enrico Cotta Ramusino.
+During my studies, I worked as a private tutor in Mathematics and Physics, an academic tutor, a student guidance counsellor, and an assistant in the university’s administrative office.
 I also gained professional experience through an internship in public administration.